containers/podman-desktop-catalog/api/extensions/redhat/openshift-local/1.3.0/README.md

 ## Usage

-Once installed you can configure your local OpenShift instance parameters in OpenShift Local Extension settings page.
-The values set in the page are used when you create new OpenShift Local cluster.
+Once installed you can configure parameters used to create OpenShift Local Cluster in extension's settings page.

 ![1](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/1-crc-ext-settings.png)

-To create new OpenShift Local Cluster switch to Resources Settings page and use `Create new ...` button to create new cluster.
+To create new OpenShift Local Cluster switch to `Resources` Settings page and press `Create new ...` button.

 ![2](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/2-crc-ext-create-new-resource.png)

-When new cluser has created there should be new connection visible in OpenShift Local section.
+When new cluser has created there should be new connection visible in **OpenShift Local** section.

 ![3](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/3-crc-ext-connection.png)